 Supermoon Lunar Eclipse 2015

-A slideshow showing the phases of the Supermoon lunar eclipse taken from my back garden in Liverpool in the early hours of 28th September 2015.
-Despite being surrounded by light polluting street lights, I managed to capture a few photos of the end of totality and the receding earth shadow on the lunar surface.
+Despite being surrounded by light polluting street lights, I managed to capture a few photos of the supermoon lunar eclipse.
+From the end of totality to the receding earth shadow on the lunar surface.

-Photos were taken with a Panasonic Lumix G6 attached to a William Optics Megrez 72 Doublet APO refractor.
+Photos were taken from Liverpool in the early hours of 28th September 2015, with a Panasonic Lumix G6 attached to a William Optics Megrez 72 Doublet APO refractor.